Perkedel/After-Church/Documents/Misc/lfm-changelog-2022.05.md

 - According to BOLO's week7 improve, now Optimize will always ON even if there is modchart.
 - choose if the death gameover character is in the same character JSON file or a different JSON file.
 - move more value of various things into our brand constant class.
 Okay hear me out, it was Master Eric's idea with Enigma branded constant, so you should also *blame* (git term blame) him too. idk, we've already went this way, and renaming to like `Constant` mega class is.. tedious.
+- Reyoink week 7 & other stuffs I forgot to mention from [Bolo](https://github.com/BoloVEVO/Kade-Engine-Public) yeah.
+- BOLO's way of brand new autosaving
+- BOLO's new Alphabet system!!! now you can have `1234567890` in Intro text & anything that uses those `Alphabet.x` finally yeyeyeyeyeyeyeyeyyey!!!
+- Game has been degraded severely.
+Damn it! if only the game releases, I could finally break free from this long strangling contract.
+But what can we do now? ***We still have to wait***.
+Ugh, honestly I hate patiences.
+Look, last time, my yoink again broke the game, note invisible and other broken poops so much and so stressful I forcedly have to go back to last working commit from scratch & selectively pick codes I did yoinked. idk if cherry-pick commit works, let's not do it this time because I usually commit in amalgate & I'll just manually pick one by one.
 - what else?!?!?

 # Previous Lores